 The White's tree frog is a green or blue-green frog native to Australia, Indonesia, and New Guinea.
-It's a popular pet because of its petite size and its facial "expression," which includes sleepy-looking eyes and a smiling mouth.
+It's a popular frog because of its petite size and facial expressions, which include sleepy-looking eyes and a smiling mouth.
 Its skin also has a waxy coating that allows it to tolerate more arid conditions than other common tree frog species, making it a better match for home environments.
 A White's tree frog is a good choice for a beginning frog owner.

-White's Tree Frogs' Behavior and Temperament
+White's Tree Frog Behavior and Temperament

 Housing the White's Tree Frog